Professor Graham Hitchen

 Director of Policy

-Graham Hitchen specialises in Cultural and Creative Industries policy, having worked at a senior level in the sector for more than 25 years.
-He runs the Creative Research and Innovation Centre (CRAIC) at Loughborough London with Andrew Chitty, and he is also working with the Industrial Strategy team at UKRI, leading strategy for the Audience of the Future and the Creative Industries Clusters programmes.
-He brings a wealth of experience in cultural and creative industries policy and delivery – nationally and regionally.
-Graham was the Corporate Policy Director for Arts Council England, before setting up Creative London with the Mayor’s office in 2004 – which was responsible for establishing Film London and the London Design Festival.
-He has been running a successful consultancy business since 2007, advising government agencies, cities and universities on Creative Industries and innovation.
+Graham leads the work of the Policy Unit, promoting policy engagement and policy impact across the University.
+He is also co-Director of the Creative Research and Innovation Centre (CRAIC) at Loughborough London, and until recently he was working with the Industrial Strategy team at UKRI, leading evaluation and strategy for the Audience of the Future and the Creative Industries Clusters programmes.
+He has led research projects on creative technologies, data and policy, and the Creative Industries in India, and brings a wealth of experience in a number of social policy areas.
+Graham was the Corporate Policy Director for Arts Council England, and has worked for DCMS as well as London government.
+He has been running a successful consultancy business since 2007, advising government agencies, cities and universities.

 Academic background

-Graham's early research focused on the relationship between Images and Text in British 20th Century culture, and he has lectured on Modernism and the Historiography of the arts.
-For the last 25 years, he has been working in Creative Industries policy, working with local, national and international agencies, and contributing guest lectures and articles for a number of institutions on topics such as cities and regeneration, creative innovation, and Government arts and cultural policy.
+Graham's early research focused on cultural policy in the UK.
+He has contributed lectures and articles for a number of institutions on topics such as cities and regeneration, creative innovation, and Government arts and cultural policy.

 Current research and collaborations